mmphego/mmphego.github.io/_posts/2021-05-18-Note-To-Self-How-to-stop-a-running-pod-on-kubernetes.md

 title: "Note To Self: How To Stop A Running Pod On Kubernetes"
 date: 2021-05-18 04:36:19.000000000 +02:00
 tags:
+- DevOps
+- Kubernetes
+- Tips and Tricks
 ---
 # Note To Self: How To Stop A Running Pod On Kubernetes.